nymtech/nym/clients/webassembly/README.md

 ## Nym Sphinx in WebAssembly

-This is a Rust crate which is set up to automatically cross-compile the contents of `lib.rs` to WebAssembly (aka wasm).
+This is a Rust crate which is set up to automatically cross-compile the contents of `src` to WebAssembly (aka wasm).

 Wasm is pretty close to bare metal.
 Browser-based or server-side JavaScript (or other wasm-using environments) can use the wasm output from this crate to create Sphinx packets at much higher speeds than would be possible using (interpreted) JavaScript.
 This enables browser-based and mobile applications get stronger privacy, in a way that wasn't previously possible.